giacomo-folli/prossima/README.md

 A simple workout and exercise tracking app built with SvelteKit.

 The goal of this project is to keep exercise tracking simple and effortless.
-The app focuses on daily progress, exercise completion, and keeping a clear overview of training activity.
+The app focuses on daily progress, exercise completion, and configurable training plans using YAML.

 ## Features

 * Exercise overview page
-* Individual exercise pages
+* Individual exercise detail pages
-* Progress tracking
+* Progress tracking with session summaries
+* Training plan settings with YAML editor and file upload
+* Analytics and training review pages

 ## Development